|Course Length:||3 Months Full-Time|

 This postgraduate certificate provides you with specialist training in critical autism studies within an interdisciplinary department.
 You will acquire a range of perspectives on autism in order to appreciate the ways in which discourses of autism shape autistic people’s lived experiences.
 A key focus of the programme will be service provision and support for autistic people.
 Tracing the development of autism interventions, as well as engaging with current debates in policy and practice, you will develop critical study skills and a detailed understanding of contemporary autism practice.
 The programme is particularly suitable for professionals, teachers, support workers, recent graduates and those working with autistic people, providing the opportunity for continuing professional development to enhance your employability.
-We particularly welcome applications from ‘experts by experience’, including those with autism, as well as family members or carers of those with autistic spectrum conditions.
+We particularly welcome applications from ‘experts by experience’, including autistic people, as well as their family members or carers.

 What will I study?

 You will receive a grounding in autistic spectrum conditions, challenging the notions of autism as a ‘disorder’ or ‘deficit’ and encouraging you to view autism as a naturally occurring form of cognitive diversity.

 This new perspective on autism will then be applied to the practice environments of autism services.
 Mapping the development of autism interventions, from early approaches to contemporary models of best practice, you will engage with current discussions and controversies.

 Alternatively, if you have already engaged in critical autism studies at undergraduate level, you may have the option of undertaking self-directed study, in place of the initial module introducing autistic spectrum conditions.

 The programme is delivered via blended learning, with a combination of face-to-face discussions and online and independent study.

 Taught sessions will be delivered in two-day blocks, held three times a semester per module, with the opportunity to participate in additional sessions via the virtual learning environment.